rssoftwareab/arrigo-support/docs/ali_errors.md

 If you are running ALI on a domain connected machine, please contact system administrator or IT organization to verify that you are also a local administrator.

+## 1012

+`Failed to prepare offline installation`

+The downloading and packaging of the offline installer failed.
+Please check the output or installation logs for the actual error.
+If, for example, the download failed please verify that you have internet access.

 ## 2000

 `Installation aborted by user`